odoo/odoo/doc/howtos/website.rst

 The last step is to alter model and template to use our demonstration data:

 #. fetch the records from the database instead of having a static list
 #.
-Because :meth:`~openerp.models.Model.search` returns a set of records
+Because :meth:`~odoo.models.Model.search` returns a set of records
    matching the filter ("all records" here), alter the template to print each teacher's ``name``